These home loans offer low costs, coupled with a host of features, giving the best overall value.

 * This is a fictional, but realistic, example.

-If you have come into a large sum of money, you don't have to throw it straight into your home loan.
-If your home loan has an offset account, you save the money in the account and you'll enjoy a similar benefit to the lump sum repayment but with greater flexibility.
+If you have come into a large sum of money, you can also put it in an offset account (if your home loan has one, of course).
+You'll enjoy a similar benefit to the lump sum payment but with greater flexibility.

-This is the same benefit as a lump sum repayment but with a huge difference.
+This has the same benefit as a lump sum repayment but with a huge difference.
 Once you pay the lump sum into your home loan, it's gone.
 Your lender may let you access some of it via a redraw facility but it's their money now.

-However, if your loan doesn't have an offset account and you're confident you won't need the lump sum again any time soon, then simply throwing it into your home loan is not a bad idea.
+If your loan doesn't have an offset account, you're confident you won't need to access the funds, or you know you can access it easily via redraw, then making a lump sum mortgage repayment is not a bad idea.
 Getting out of debt faster is always wise.

 What is Finder Score?